-Occupational Therapists (OT's) enable people of all ages to participate in activities of everyday life and occupations that are meaningful to them.
-OT's are client-centered, where they are skilled with working closely with individuals, families and the community, to enhance peoples ability to engage in occupations.
-Theseoccupations include completing personal care, domestic activities and community participation.
-OT's complete this by modifying the occupation and/or the environment and enhancing skills and knowledge.
+Occupational Therapists (OTs) enable people of all ages to participate in activities of everyday life that are meaningful to them.
+OTs are client-centered and skilled with working closely with individuals, families and the community, to enhance people’s ability to engage in occupations.

-OT's can visit people in their own homes, acute care, permanent care, respite and in the community.
-People of all ages and abilities can be assessed by an OT to assist people to maintain their safety and independence whilst completing activities of their choice.
+OTs can visit people in their own homes, in acute care, permanent care, respite, and in the community.
+People of all ages and abilities can be assessed.
+By doing this, OTs assist people to maintain their safety and independence whilst completing activities that they need and want to do.